geochum/geochum.github.io/_tabs/about.md

 # About

-I am George Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University, working on numerical methods for PDEs with applications in scientific machine learning.
+I am Jorge (George) Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University, working on numerical methods for PDEs with applications in scientific machine learning.

 ## Research Interests